 - Created and rigorously reviewed by our expert panel of 200+ subspecialty fellows and attending physicians from leading academic centers

 - Based on the best evidence available, with links to further reading in guidelines, reviews, cases, and research — including free links to any cited New England Journal of Medicine (NEJM) review articles normally available only to subscribers

 - Vetted by subspecialty thought leaders at the tops of their fields as researchers, teachers, and clinicians

 - Carefully reviewed and edited by general internists who are active teachers and physicians, and who have firsthand knowledge of practitioners’ day-to-day challenges

 A Learning Product That Understands You

 NEJM Knowledge+ Internal Medicine Board Review uses adaptive learning technology to quickly assess the subjects you know cold and identifies the areas where you need reinforcement.
 It then delivers more of what you need and less of what you already know.
 That’s what adaptive learning is all about.

 Developed in partnership with Area9 Learning, a global leader in adaptive learning, our solution is the first in the field to incorporate this emerging technology based on the best evidence regarding how people absorb and retain knowledge.
 The system even recommends when a learning “recharge” is in order to help prevent memory decay.

 You’re studying hard, so you deserve an extra bonus.
-With Internal Medicine Board Review, you can earn up to 270 ABIM MOC Part 2 points.
-And by giving us your ABIM number, we’ll automatically transmit your MOC points.
+With Internal Medicine Board Review, you can earn up to 270 ABIM MOC points, and by giving us your ABIM number, we’ll automatically transmit your MOC points every time you earn 10.
 No paperwork.
 No hassle.

-You can also accumulate up to 270 CME credits, with easy reporting by date that lets you keep track of what you’ve earned when.
+You can also accumulate more than 270 AMA PRA Category 1 Credits™, with easy reporting by date that lets you keep track of what you’ve earned when.